banner

 Liz Kelly Liz Kelly | Social Program Manager More About This Author >

 The Death Star was created to be the most impenetrable battle station in the galaxy and was the Galactic Empire’s pride and joy.
-At the end of Star Wars: Episode 4: A New Hope, Luke Skywalker was able to launch two perfectly placed proton torpedoes into a small thermal exhaust port on the Death Star, thus blowing it to smithereens in seconds.
-Luke was clearly focused on what he needed to do, and he did it – there was no try with him.
+However, it took a Trojan Horse in Star Wars: Episode IV – A New Hope, where Luke Skywalker and Han Solo were smuggled into the Death Star, to discover a weak point and wreak havoc.
+Luke launched two perfectly placed proton torpedoes into a small thermal exhaust port on the Death Star, thus blowing it to smithereens in seconds.

-While the Galactic Empire thought that the Death Star was impenetrable, it is a clear lesson that nothing is foolproof.
-Even the tiniest vulnerability on devices could allow a hacker to install malware on them and possibly on your network too.
+While the Galactic Empire thought the Death Star was impenetrable, it is a clear lesson that nothing is bulletproof, and there isn’t any 100% security.
+Even the tiniest vulnerability on devices could allow an adversary to sneak in malware.
 Computers, smartphones, and tablets all have software updates that need to be applied to patch security vulnerabilities, and these should be installed as soon as they are available.

 3. No Password is Required to Access the Entire Imperial Network